-RCH will support women in any way it can in relation to domestic abuse.
-RCH recognises that separation is often the time of increased risk for victims and will take this into account when supporting them at this time.
+The RCH Group will support victims in any way it can in relation to domestic abuse.
+The RCH Grou precognises that separation is often the time of increased risk for victims and will take this into account when supporting them at this time.
 It also appreciates that support should not end at separation and long-term plans should be put in place to protect victims and children after a period of abuse.